-Top Rated Creditor Debtor Rights Attorney in Minneapolis, MN
+Top rated Creditor Debtor Rights attorney in Minneapolis, MinnesotaWarner Law LLC

 With over twenty (20) years of experience, George Warner is devoted to representing clients in the Twin Cities area in Minnesota and throughout the Midwest.
 He focuses his attention on complex collection and post-judgment enforcement matters for other attorneys and creditors' rights litigation.

 The American Board of Certification has certified Mr. Warner as a creditors’ rights specialist.
 His clients include national and international equipment leasing businesses, secured and unsecured creditors, and financial institutions.
 His goal is to provide people with a customized solution for reaching the outcome they desire.

 Experienced in state and federal courts, Mr. Warner is admitted to practice before the Minnesota Supreme Court, the U.S. Court of Appeals for the 8th Circuit, the U.S. District Court for the District of Minnesota and several tribal courts.

 In 1988, Mr. Warner earned a Bachelor of Arts in economics from The University of Iowa.
 He then received a Juris Doctor in 1991 from the Mitchell Hamline School of Law, where he made the dean’s list, was active in moot court activities and was the primary editor of the school’s law review.

 A frequent guest speaker, Mr. Warner is a member of the Minnesota State Bar Association, the Hennepin County Bar Association and the Commercial Law League of America.

 When he is not representing clients, Mr. Warner serves on the boards for the Twin Cities Aikido Center and for the French American Chamber of Commerce in Minneapolis.
 He also provides pro bono legal services with the Volunteer Lawyers Network and the Federal Bar Association Minnesota Chapter’s Pro Se Project.